 - Two dams and a Trident Hill – http://traveltwosome.com/day-trips-from-bangalore-9-krishnagiri-shoolagiri/

-We hope you liked this post on Bettamugilalam and Panchapalli dam.
-May we request you to share it among your friends by clicking the buttons below?
-Our aim is to share our experiences to inspire others to travel.
+Thank you for stopping by Travel Twosome.
+Hope you liked this post on Bettamugilalam and Panchapalli dam.
+May we ask you to share it among your friends and inspire them to explore Bangalore and surroundings.
+You may do so by clicking the buttons below.
+Our aim is to share our experiences to inspire you to travel more!